ireaneus/CDI/docs/ChurchHistory/CHS12Assignment.md

 The Horizontal method takes up the study as a whole, studying all of the doctrines in particular periods of time.
 The vertical method picks up each doctrine as it becomes the center of attention in a particular period and traces its development until it reaches its final form.

+## Question 4

 **4. This (the vertical method) is the method used in this book – See Chart 2 in Charts book.
 Discuss your understanding of this method.**

+In **The History of Church Doctrine**, Louis Berkhof uses the “vertical method,” which traces one doctrine at a time through history rather than moving strictly period by period.
+This helps us see how specific doctrines developed, were challenged, and clarified over time.

-The danger lies in the tendency to view the doctrines as detached from their historical setting and from their logical connection in the systems of thought of the theologians of that era.
+The strength of this method is clarity and focus on doctrinal development.
+The danger is that doctrines may seem detached from their historical setting or from the broader theological systems of their time.

-There are distinctions between a purely objective and the confessional methods.

-The objective method is to be without prepossessions, sympathy or antipathy; without determination of the truth or validity of any formulation.

-The confessional method judges the doctrinal development against the student’s beliefs and especially against the standard of the Scriptures.
+Unlike a purely objective method that avoids judging truth claims, Berkhof writes confessionally, evaluating doctrinal development in light of Scripture.
+The vertical method is helpful, but it must be balanced with historical awareness.

 ## IV. **History of the History of Dogma**